kormax/apple-enhanced-contactless-polling/README.md

 Upon entering a loop, device does not answer to the first polling frame it sees, instead opting to wait and see what other technologies does the field poll for, allowing it to make a fully informed decision on what applet to select later.

-When devices makes a decision, it is mostly, although not in all cases (excluding keys) signified by a card image appearing along with a spinner.
+When device makes a decision, it is mostly, although not in all cases (excluding keys) signified by a card image appearing along with a spinner.

 <img src="./assets/EM.DECISION.webp" alt="![Image showing express mode animation after decision]" width=250px>